 Creamed spinach, I love the stuff and this was the first time Laudalino has ever had it.
 I remember the first time I had it at the House of Prime Rib in San Francisco.
 Nothing like creamy goodness next to a hunk of meat.
 I found an easy and traditional recipe in the Mark Bittman, How to Cook Everything cookbook (my honey got it for my birthday).
 I did add my own touch to the recipe by adding a small amount of caramelized shallots along with the zest of fresh nutmeg.
 Otherwise, I kept it simple.
 I loved how creamy and buttery the dish turned out, very flavorful.

 One cannot have a perfectly cooked steak without some potatoes.
 Not your ordinary fried potatoes either.
 It had to be duck fried potatoes.
 My first trip to Paris many moons ago I was introduced to this incredibly tasty morsel.
-Then I kind of forgot about it until I took a French cooking course a couple years ago.
-Now I keep duck fat in the fridge and when we are aching for some fried potatoes or celery root, out comes the fat.
+Then I kind of forgot about it until I took a French cooking course a couple of years ago.
+Now I keep duck fat in the fridge and when we are aching for some fried potatoes or celery root, outcomes the fat.
 There is some intoxicating while the fat is heating up, the aroma is mouthwatering.
-I loved slaving over batches of potatoes taking it all in….

 The meal was simple honest food.
 Good all the way to your core.
 And if you are wondering, strangely enough, the scotch went nicely with the steak and the creamed spinach, I guess you could say it really cut through the fat!